jhuckaby/s3-api/README.md

 ### Snapshots

 A "snapshot" works in the opposite direction of a backup.
 A snapshot is a effectively a point-in-time backup of an S3 location, including all nested files and directories.
-The [snapshot](https://github.com/jhuckaby/s3-api/blob/main/docs/CLI.md#snapshot) command downloads all S3 files and writes a local `.zip`, `.tar` or `.tar.gz` archive file.
+The [snapshot](https://github.com/jhuckaby/s3-api/blob/main/docs/CLI.md#snapshot) command downloads all S3 files and writes a local `.zip`, `.tar`, `.tar.gz`, `.tar.xz` or `.tar.bz2` archive file.
 Example:

 ```sh
 s3 snapshot s3://my-bucket/s3dir/images /path/to/snapshot-[yyyy]-[mm]-[dd].zip